How to set up a Small Business HSA [2025 Update

 These personal medical savings accounts are triple tax advantaged, creating one of the best investment tools available.

-Not only are HSA contributions tax deductible for the employer but the funds rollover from year to year and belong entirely to the employee.
+Not only are HSA contributions income tax deductible for the employer but HSA funds also roll over year to year and belong entirely to the employee.

-This makes HSAs a very valuable benefit for prospective talent.
+This makes HSAs for small business a very valuable benefit for prospective talent.

 Step-by-Step Guidance